josepCortesManyanich/ultimate-todo-app/README.md

 ## BONUS 🎯

 Add as many features as you wish to make sure you win this fierce puma competition.
-Get inspired and do whatever comes to mind: make it responsive, add more functionalities / more complex tasks... get inspired 💡!
+Get inspired and do whatever comes to mind: add amazing styles, make it responsive, add more functionalities / more complex tasks (you can edit the task fields if you want)... get inspired 💡!